-Permissible uses and developments in each category are listed in Section 6.
+Permissible uses and developments within each management category are listed in Section 6.

 5.3.3 Scale and intensity of future uses and development

 In accordance with Section 36(3A) of the Local Government Act 1993 a Plan of Management for community land must set out the scale and intensity of future uses and developments.